technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 ```swift
 someAnimals.sort(by: \.name, \.age, \.weight)
 ```
-In this way animals are sorted by name, and if their name is the same they are sorted by their age, and so on.
+In this way, animals are sorted by name, and if their name is the same they are sorted by their age, and so on.
 But if we try to declare the function in the naïve way we get an error:
 ```swift
 extension Array {
   func sort<T: Comparable>(_ sortProperties: KeyPath<Element, T>...) {